iExecBlockchainComputing/documentation-tools/overview/helloWorld/3-protectAndManageData.md

 <div v-if="protectedData">
   <h2>Cool you've got your first protected Data</h2>
-  <p>Please copy paste the address for the next chapter..psss the address is stored in local storage if you want to delete it</p>
+  <p>Please copy and paste the address for the next chapter (it's stored in local storage if you want to delete it).</p>
   <p>{{ protectedData.address }}</p>
 </div>